laserpants/sagacious-cpp/README.md

 ```

 In the above example, `obj` has [automatic storage duration](http://www.enseignement.polytechnique.fr/informatique/INF478/docs/Cpp/en/c/language/automatic_storage_duration.html), and the lifetime of its resources is bound to the block in which it appears.

-RAII, which stands for *Resource Acquisition Is Initialization*,

 ```cpp
 template <typename T> class managed_ptr